blahcat/blahcat.github.io/_posts/2017-10-13-flareon-4-writeups.md

 on the value given in the `$_POST['t']` (can be 'c', 's' or 'w'), will split the key every 3 character, starting from index 0, 1, or 2 (respectively).

-I took a huge assumption here, which was that `$key` would the flag to end the challenge.
+I took a huge assumption here, which was that `$key` would be the flag to end the challenge.
 Therefore, even though we don't know its length (yet), we know that it ends with `@flare-on.com`.